 My name is Lizzie Beckerley, and I'm a Welsh artist.

-Now that my five children have flown the nest, I live with my partner, dog, elderly horse and five rescue chickens.
+Now that my five children have flown the nest, I live with my partner, dog, elderly horse and four rescue chickens.
 Not all in the same house!

 I can't remember a time when I didn't love to create and draw and I always imagined that I'd follow a career path in that vein.
 But life, and the inevitable need to earn a living, often gets in the way of doing the things we love and for so many years, I never picked up a paintbrush.
 I spent my working life as a solicitor, but the insatiable desire to paint never went away and in 2017, I finally hung up the suit for good to enable me to paint full time.
 If your heart is telling me to do something, then you have to listen.
 Somebody once said to me, "let your heart be your compass."
 I let it.

 My life has had more twists and turns than I could ever have imagined and I recently moved to Herefordshire after living in Cardiff for the whole of my life.
 I now live in a lovely riverside village, surrounded by beautiful rolling hills and flood meadows.
 But it was "love" that brought me here, not the beauty of the place.